(Midcycle Bleeding, Spotting)

 - Another view is that the bleeding may come from the ovary at the time of ovulation.

 Oral Contraceptives:Oral contraceptives may cause withdrawal bleeding in the middle of the cycle similar to that of ovulation bleeding.
-This is due to the fact that many oral contraceptive pills are prepared so that the hormonal levels imitate the fluctuations of the normal hormonal levels.
+This is due to the fact that the hormonal levels of many oral contraceptive pills imitate the fluctuations of the normal hormonal levels.
 So, there may be a decreasing level of estrogen in the middle of the cycle causing withdrawal bleeding.

 Midcycle bleeding is more common in the first few months after starting oral contraceptives and if the pills are not taken at the same time each day.

 Threatened Abortion:It is sometimes possible to confuse ovulation bleeding with threatened abortion if the woman is not aware that she is in early pregnancy.

 If pregnancy occurs, a woman may confuse implantation bleeding with her period and may not realise that she is pregnant.
 In this case, if abortion starts with bleeding and pain in the abdomen, she may believe that she is actually going through ovulation bleeding.

 Intra-Uterine Contraceptive Device (IUCD): IUCDs are more likely to cause irregular bleeding throughout the cycle rather than a single episode of midcycle bleeding.

 Other Hormones:A low thyroid hormone or a a high insulin level may cause irregular bleeding durng the periods by interfering with the normal hormonal levels of estrogen and progesterone.

 Other Conditions:Conditions like cervical polyps, infection of the cervix, vagina or uterus, ovarian cysts, cervical erosion, stress, foreign body in the vagina like a tampon, tumors and cancers etc. cause irregular bleeding throughout the cycle.